 It is the responsibility of the individual's employer to provide the necessary hearing tests, and for an Agency this is the AGENCY and not the host employer.
 The Agency is the employer.

 I had to look into this in detail a few years ago when I came across an employer who had around 25 employees working in a high noise area but over the course of a year had in excess of 400 agency staff working in there.
 They were not there all at once as the Agency was contracted to provide a set number of staff but there was a very regular churn in the specific individuals sent to the site.
 The Agency were insisting the host employer was responsible for providing the hearing tests and audiometry programme but the difference between 25 and 400 was a massive financial impact, about £625 a year for just 25 people, or around £10,000 if all 400 Agency staff were included as well.

-I looked into this in detail and it was clear that the responsibilities for the hearing tests rest with the Agency.
+I looked into this in detail and it was clear that the responsibilities for the audiometric tests rest with the Agency.
 This is covered in the HSE's L108, Controlling Noise at Work: